Short URL for this page:

 All this activity on the part of Sweet was reflected in the report of July 25, 1864, which indicated that the camp was in excellent condition, well disciplined and policed.
 The change since April was astonishing.
 For example, there was the new hospital with 225 beds, well kept.
 Only forty-six cases of smallpox were known; interment now was made by a sexton under contract.
 On September 9 the smallpox hospital was ordered removed to Dull Grove, the move to be p59 paid for from prison funds.
 About this time, Sweet received authorization to build new quarters on the prison square to take care of expected new prisoners, at a cost of $500 per building.39

 During the summer the famed Northwest Conspiracy came to a head.
 A group of subversive elements called the "Sons of Liberty," or "Copperheads," planned to seize various prison camps throughout the country, release the Confederate prisoners and assume political control of the North.
 Their original intention was to strike during the convention of the National Democratic Party at Chicago in August.
 The "Supreme Grand Council" of this group met in Chicago on July 20 and planned a series of training meetings for their people.
 They set August 16 as the date on which to strike.
 Through particularly good detective work, their movements were known and watched.
-On August 9 General Indicates a West Point graduate and gives his Class.Samuel P. Heintzelman, at Columbus, Ohio, alerted Washington,40 and cautioned the authorities there to watch for disturbances in the Midwest, especially in Indiana and Illinois.
+On August 9 General Indicates a West Point graduate, Class of 1826: a link to his biographical entry in Cullum's Register.Samuel P. Heintzelman, at Columbus, Ohio, alerted Washington,40 and cautioned the authorities there to watch for disturbances in the Midwest, especially in Indiana and Illinois.
 Camp Douglas was reinforced by a new guard regiment — the 100th Pennsylvania Volunteers.
 Another was sent to the prison at Rock Island.
 Meanwhile, August 16 came and passed without any serious action.
 But the Sons of Liberty had set a new date for their uprising — August 29 — and had sent Confederate officers to Chicago to prepare for action.
 United States authorities were kept apprised of the plans and assigned I. Winslow Ayer, a patent medicine vendor, and Thomas H. Keefe, a secret service operative, to Chicago, where they joined the Sons of Liberty and were soon in a position to keep Sweet posted.
 On August 28 the leaders met again and p61 learned that the prisoners within the camp were organized to help, once the attack started.
 To the prisoners' amazement, they learned that the attacking force had not been organized and that the conspirators were very weak.
 The crowning blow came when the leaders were told that the garrison had suddenly been strengthened.
 They abandoned their plan, but later set a third date for the liberation of the prisoners — November 8, the day of the presidential election.
 This time the plot was foiled by General Sweet, who made simultaneous arrests of the leaders on the night of November 6‑7.41

 By this time the 8,352 Confederate prisoners were filling nearly every job in camp.
 About one-third of them were Texas Rangers and Morgan's guerrillas — wild, reckless fighting men.
 They served out rations, ammunition and clothing to their guards, and some kept records in Sweet's office.
 Suddenly all of their activities were curtailed and they were confined to barracks.
 They made an abortive attempt to break out September 15, 1864 — the same day that saw the seizure of the steamers Parsons and Island Queen and affair at Johnson's Island, Ohio; it also was the day the new draft had been advertised to start.42